-- -The U.S. Morgan Horse Farm is taken over by the State of Vermont, becoming the University of Vermont Morgan Farm. - -The Morgan Horse Show division was recognized by the American Horse Shows Association, which is now the United State Equestrian Federation (USEF). - -The book, The Morgan Horse, written by Jeanne Mellin, is published. - 1964-The High White/Blue Eyes Rule is adopted by AMHA.
-This required complete and natural pigmentation of the iris in both eyes and that the horse have no natural white above the most prominent point of the radius immediately above the carpal joint or the point of the hock, except on the face. - 1971-The Morgan Horse Club, Inc. is renamed the American Morgan Horse Association, Inc. - -The American Morgan Horse Foundation is established.
-It later becomes the American Morgan Horse Institute - 1972-The Disney movie "Justin Morgan Had A Horse" is released. - 1972-The Morgan Horse Judging Standards is adopted by AMHA - -The first annual Grand National Morgan Horse Show is held in Detroit, Michigan. - -The AMHA is recognized as a member of the National Bicentennial Sports Alliance, and the Morgan is recognized as the Bicentennial Horse. - -Regional representation to AMHA Board of Directors is instituted by the Association's bylaws. - -The AMHA receives an official invitation to participate in the Presidential Inaugural Parade for President-elect Ronald Reagan. - 1981-All producing stallions must be bloodtyped; random 1 percent of foals tested to sire and dam. - -The First Annual Membership Convention and Seminar is held in Los Angeles, California, on February 12-14. - -A breed first, Morgan horses represent the United States in the World Pairs Driving Championships in Sandringham, England. - -The U.S. Postal Service issues commemorative stamps depicting the Morgan horse. - 1985-Canadian reciprocity in effect January 1st.

-1986-All producing maiden mares bloodtyped; maiden mares tested to sires.

-1988-AMHA moves to permanent headquarters in Shelburne, Vermont.

-1994-All producing mares bloodtyped; 100% foals blood tested to sire and dam.

-1995-Registry Rule III, aka "Bright Line Rule, adopted.

-1996-High White/Blue Eyes Rule rescinded, February.
+- 1971-The Morgan Horse Club, Inc. is renamed the American Morgan Horse Association, Inc. - 1972-The American Morgan Horse Foundation is established.
+It later becomes the American Morgan Horse Institute - 1972-The Disney movie "Justin Morgan Had A Horse" is released. - 1972-The Morgan Horse Judging Standards is adopted by AMHA - 1973-The first annual Grand National Morgan Horse Show is held in Detroit, Michigan. - 1976-The AMHA is recognized as a member of the National Bicentennial Sports Alliance, and the Morgan is recognized as the Bicentennial Horse. - 1976-Regional representation to AMHA Board of Directors is instituted by the Association's bylaws. - 1981-The AMHA receives an official invitation to participate in the Presidential Inaugural Parade for President-elect Ronald Reagan. - 1981-All producing stallions must be bloodtyped; random 1 percent of foals tested to sire and dam. - 1982-The First Annual Membership Convention and Seminar is held in Los Angeles, California, on February 12-14. - 1985-A breed first, Morgan horses represent the United States in the World Pairs Driving Championships in Sandringham, England. - 1985-The U.S. Postal Service issues commemorative stamps depicting the Morgan horse. - 1985-Canadian reciprocity in effect January 1 st. - 1986-All producing maiden mares bloodtyped; maiden mares tested to sires. - 1988-AMHA moves to permanent headquarters in Shelburne, Vermont. - 1994-All producing mares bloodtyped; 100% foals blood tested to sire and dam. - 1995-Registry Rule III, aka "Bright Line Rule, adopted. - 1996-High White/Blue Eyes Rule rescinded, February. - 1997-The Grand National & World Championship Morgan Horse Show celebrates its 25th year. - 1997-The first Canadian National Championship Morgan Show was held in Regina, Saskatchewan. - 1998-Voluntary DNA testing begins. - 2001-Parentage verification by DNA testing required for registration. - 2002-All applicants for Registration must DNA test to Sire and Dam. - 2002-The American Morgan Horse Charitable Trust is founded.
+This is the 501(c)(3) foundation arm of the AMHA.